-Why when Psiphon is already deemed as one of the best VPNs out there would you want to look for alternatives?
+Why, when Psiphon is already deemed as one of the best VPNs out there, would you want to look for alternatives?
 There could honestly be a million reasons why you might not be satisfied with a specific service but when it comes to choosing a good VPN client, it all boils down to speed, privacy, and pricing.
-While Psiphon is known for offering top-tier security and good speeds, its services are rather on the pricey side.
-This is why we have tried and tested several VPNs, both paid and free, to construct this guide of the best Psiphon alternatives you can use in 2022.
+While Psiphon is known for offering top-tier security and good speeds, its services are rather pricey.
+This is why we have tried and tested several paid and free VPNs to construct this guide of the best Psiphon alternatives you can use in 2023.

 The name NordVPN is almost synonymous with security and privacy.
-All those ad campaigns and sponsorship deals that NordVPN has had made with pretty much all of your favorite creators do in fact lead to a pleasant user experience.
+All those ad campaigns and sponsorship deals that NordVPN has made with pretty much all of your favourite creators do lead to a pleasant user experience.
 NordVPN is fast, reliable, and affordable, checking all the important boxes when picking a good VPN for personal use.
-NordVPN has a whopping 5000+ servers spread across 80+ countries that contribute to its insanely good speeds and rock-solid connectivity.
+NordVPN has a whopping 5000+ servers spread across 80+ countries, that contributes to its insanely good speeds and rock-solid connectivity.

 TunnelBear should be your go-to option if you’ve never used a VPN in your life or have been absolutely horrified by the complicated menus in the other services.
 TunnelBear offers a simple and clean interface that connects you to the fastest server with the click of a button.
 It also happens to be one of the cheaper options.
 The VPN grants you 500 MB of free data per month, which admittedly isn’t a lot, but hey, something’s better than nothing.
 Alas, TunnelBear also falls short in the same area that makes it stand out, and that’s the lack of features that other VPN services provide.